antononcube/R-packages/README.md

 - If a package is with a GPL-3 license that is because:

-  - at least one of the underlying important packages is with GPL-3,
+  - At least one of the underlying important packages is with GPL-3

-  - the original version of the package was published with GPL-3,
+  - The original version of the package was published with GPL-3

-  - GPL-3 is the default and preferred license.
+  - GPL-3 is the default and preferred license